UnifiedPush/documentation/content/developers/embedded_fcm.md

 ### FCM Rewrite Proxy

 As a developer, if you're using the FCM added version of the libraries, you will need a rewrite proxy for FCM-fallback for users who don't have a UnifiedPush Distributor.
-It is close to the ususally needed gateway to FCM or [trusted server](https://firebase.google.com/docs/cloud-messaging/server)
+It is close to the usually needed gateway to FCM or [trusted server](https://firebase.google.com/docs/cloud-messaging/server)

 The rewrite proxy can be done in many ways, here are some.